CQEN-QDCE/exp-verifier-voyages/openshift/templates/README.md

 ## Configure the distributed ledger

-To run the experimentations, you cans use a distributed ledger already deployed, as the [Sovrin's Staging Net](https://sovrin.org), or you can install your own [VON-Network](https://github.com/bcgov/von-network).
-It is an Indy development level network node, that includes a block explorer (Ledger Client).
+To run the experimentations, you can use a distributed ledger already deployed, as the [Sovrin's Staging Net](https://sovrin.org), or you can install your own [VON-Network](https://github.com/bcgov/von-network) - it is an Indy development level network node, that includes a block explorer (Ledger Client).

 ---
 ## Configure the communication agent